-A few weeks ago, I was out with a couple of our coaches, and we ran into a guy who had been attending our free Dating Foundations Series classes for several weeks.
+A few weeks ago, I was out with a couple of our coaches, and we ran into a guy who had been attending our introductory classes for several weeks.
 He approached a woman and they seemed to hit if off.
 They chatted for a few minutes, during which she was laughing and touching his arm.

 But then he made the ultimate newbie mistake.
 After she gave him her number, he left and went back to his buddies.